liferay/liferay-docs/discover/deployment/articles/04-securing-liferay/15-oauth2/02-authorizing-access.markdown

 ![Figure x: All authorizations for an app appear in the Authorizations tab for the app.](../../images/oauth-revoke-access.png)

-Clicking the *Revoke* button on any authorization listed here revokes that application's access to that user's account.
+Clicking the *Revoke* button on any listed authorization revokes that application's access to that user's account.

 ## Summary